Who am I?

 Why am I doing this?

-The COVID-19 Pandemic (now going on 24 months long) is giving me the opportunity to do an enormous amount of introspection and reflection on what really matters to me and what my purpose can be in this phase of my life’s journey.
-It wasn’t how I’d planned to spend the first few years of retirement, which started in June of 2018, I thought my husband and I would resume traveling this country and the world as had been our latest dream.
+The COVID-19 Pandemic gave me the opportunity to do an enormous amount of introspection and reflection on what really matters to me and what my purpose can be in this phase of my life’s journey.
+It wasn’t how I’d planned to spend the first few years of retirement, which started in June of 2018, I thought my husband and I would resume traveling this country and the world as had been our dream.
 Instead, I found myself traveling through my thinking, my story, and my feelings.
-I spent (and continue to invest) a great deal of time reading books, listening to PodCasts, and having “socially distant” conversations on subjects that spark my passions.
-I am now wanting to share my (ongoing) “travels” with those who have a similar set of passions.
-And I want to continue to refine my understanding and the language I use to convey it by listening to those with differing views, experiences, and opinions.
+I spent a great deal of time reading books, listening to PodCasts, and having conversations on subjects that spark my passions.
+Six years later, I find even though the global pandemic has been managed to the point of “normal” social interactions (masks optional), my personal situation is “keeping me home” more than I expected.
+This is something I am sure I will "write about” when the time is right to make it public.
+For now it just continues to fuel my desire to share my (ongoing) “introspective travels” with others.
+Furthermore, I remain a life-long-learner and continue to refining my understanding and the language I use to convey it by listening to those with similar AND differing views, experiences, and opinions.

-One essential motivator to my “taking this public” (in addition to having to stay socially distant), is that I want to provide seats at the infinite internet table for intersectional conversations and resultant action.
+An essential motivator to my “taking this public” (in addition to having to stay socially distant when I started), is that I want intersectional “conversations” and resultant action.
+I really do hope there are comments from readers of like-AND different-mindedness.
 I believe that every human has more than a few gifts to offer the world.
 And I believe humans have evolved and continued to exist because of our social connectedness.
-Some humans have melanin levels, facial features, gender, and the economics of zip code (or country code) impede, or worse, eliminate the availability of opportunities to live best lives.
-All of us need to use what we have to lift up those around us and eliminate systemic barriers.
+All of us, regardless of ancestry and/or zip code need to use what we have to lift up those around us and eliminate systemic barriers.
 My gifts are my curiosity, ability to learn, willingness to change, and desire to leave this biosphere a better place for having inhabited it.
 I hope this site will be used to champion power-to and power-with, offer a nonjudgemental place to challenge thinking and start difficult conversations through which we can all grow and reap the benefits of the whole being greater than the sum of its parts.

 I love Susan Kerby’s quote: “Be the reason someone feels welcomed, seen, heard, valued, loved and supported.”
 Let this site be one way I achieve that purpose.
-Join me, won’t you?
+Join me, by reading and sharing your comments, won’t you?